One (U2 song): Composition

 "One" is a rock ballad played in a 4/4 time signature at a tempo of 91 beats per minute.
-The verse follows a chord progression of Am–D5–Fmaj_{7}–G while the chorus follows C–Am–Fmaj_{7}–C.
+The verse follows a chord progression of Am–D^{5}–F^{maj7}–G while the chorus follows C–Am–F^{maj7}–C.

 Bono described the song's theme as such: "It is a song about coming together, but it's not the old hippie idea of 'Let's all live together.'
 It is, in fact, the opposite.
 It's saying, We are one, but we're not the same.
 It's not saying we even want to get along, but that we have to get along together in this world if it is to survive.
 It's a reminder that we have no choice".
 The Edge described it on one level as a "bitter, twisted, vitriolic conversation between two people who've been through some nasty, heavy stuff".
 On another level, he suggested that the line "we get to carry each other" introduces "grace" to the song and that the wording "get to" (instead of "got to") is essential, as it suggests that it is a privilege to help one another, not an obligation.
 The band have been told by many fans that they played the song at their weddings, prompting Bono to respond, "Are you mad?
 It's about splitting up!"
 There was some speculation that the song described a conversation between a father and his HIV-positive gay son, based on the connection of the song to David Wojnarowicz, a gay artist who died of AIDS.
 In 2005, Bono said "It's a father-and-son story.
 I tried to write about someone I knew who was coming out and was afraid to tell his father.
 It's a religious father and son."

 Release

 "One" was released as the album's third single on 24 February 1992 as a benefit single, with all of the band's royalties being donated to different AIDS research organisations for each country in which the single was released.
 The group's manager Paul McGuinness commented on their decision: "The band feels that [AIDS] is the most pressing issue of the day, and we really have to focus people's attention to the AIDS plague that has been with us for 10 years."
 To promote safe sex, U2 sold condoms bearing the album title Achtung Baby at their Zoo TV Tour concerts.
 The cover of the single release is a photograph by David Wojnarowicz.
 The photograph depicts buffaloes falling off a cliff after being chased by Native American hunters.
 The single's liner notes explain that Wojnarowicz "identifies himself and ourselves with the buffalo, pushed into the unknown by forces we cannot control or even understand".

-The single reached number seven in the UK Singles Chart, number ten in the US Billboard Hot 100, and number one on the US Album Rock Tracks and Modern Rock Tracks charts.
+The single reached number seven on the UK Singles Chart, number ten on the US Billboard Hot 100, number three on the US Cash Box Top 100, and number one on the US Album Rock Tracks and Modern Rock Tracks charts.